Welcome to PyApp’s documentation!¶

 Configuration - Loading, merging your settings from different sources

 File and HTTP(S) endpoints for JSON and YAML files.

-Instance Factories - Configuration of plugins, database connections, or just implementations of an
+- Instance Factories - Configuration of plugins, database connections, or just

 ABC.
 Leveraging settings to make setup of your application easy and reduce coupling.